-The channel routing algorithm consists of two basic phases: The first phase sets up a data structure that represents the placement of columns in the AND-plane with control lines that leave the OR-plane and are routed through the AND-plane.
-The second phase permutes this data structure, changing the relative positions of all of the columns in the AND-plane in such a way as to produce an OR-plane with a minimum number of tracks, and hence the least waste of silicon area.
+The channel routing algorithm consists of two basic phases: The first phase sets up a data structure that represents the placement of columns in the Alleplane with control lines that leave the OR-plane and are routed through the AND-plane.
+The second phase permutes this data structure, changing the relative positions of all of the columns in the AND-plane in such a way as to produce an CR-plane with a minimum number of tracks, and hence the least wasted of silicon area.

 The initial form of the data structure, called an ordering, is generated from the minimized truth table that represents the function to be realized by the PLA.
-The ordering is a list of the desired AND-plane results appended to a list of the control line outputs, enumerated in the order in which they are to appear in the layout.
+The ordering is a list of the desired AND-plane results appended to a list of the control line outputs, enumerated in the order in which they are appear in the layout.
 Each AND result is generated by a column in the AND-plane.
 The AND columns may be permuted at will, but the control line columns must retain the order specified by the user.

 The ordering is augmented by a net-list representation of the OR-plane.
-Like the AND-plane, this net-list is initially generated from the truth table.
+Line the AND-plane, this net-list is initially generated from the truth table.
 Figure 5 shows an example of this data structure.
-Along the bottom, the labels i1 through i4 represent AND columns and the labels of through o3 represent control line columns.
-The rest of the figure shows a typical net-list that represents a connection scheme between the inputs and the outputs of the OR-plane.
-At this stage, whether a certain connection between a horizontal wire and a vertical column is a contact or a transistor gate is immaterial to the problem of minimizing the number of tracks in the array.
+Along the bottom, the labels if through is represent AND columns and the labels of through of represent control line columns.
+The rest of the figure shows a typical restlist that represents a connection scheme between the inputs and the output the CR-plane.
+At this stage, whether a certain connection between a norized wire and a vertical column is a contact or a transistor gate is immaterial to the problem of minimizing the number of tracks in the array.

 Once the initial setup is completed, a depth-first search for a connection scheme with the least number of tracks is performed.
 Figure 6 shows the result of applying this algorithm to the net-list depicted in Figure 5.
-Note that the order of the control line columns is preserved, although their positions have changed.
-The ordering of the AND plane columns has been successfully permuted to allow a connection scheme of only three tracks, the best possible result for this example.
-At this point, PLATO determines whether a connection is a contact between a wire and a column or a transistor gate.
+In that the order of the control line columns is preserved, although their positions have changed.
+The ordering of the AND plane columns has been successfully permuted to allow a connection scheme of only three tracks, whether a connection is a contact between a wire and a column or a transist gate.